TimAl6ert5/PageStatsScraper/README.md

 * review the word length limit (currently 256)
 * support multiple languages
 * translate languages

+The record file dump service, RecordDumpService, uses Gson conversion.
+Improvements in this service would include:
+* user selectable dump file location
+* add configuration to dump only words that exceed a count threshold

 ## To Build and Run